burgeraw/Iovio_challenge/README.md

 Setting up Terraform is quite easy.
 The website, [https://www.terraform.io](https://www.terraform.io), guides you right through it, and even has support for Windows.
 You download the file, set the path, and are ready for execution.

-If you want to create a EC2 instance in AWS from a image AMI, you create a .tf file, with your AWS credentials, the type of instance you want to create and the AMI.
+If you want to create a EC2 instance in AWS from a image AMI, you create a .tf file, which contains with your AWS credentials, the type of instance you want to create and the AMI.
 The .tf file to create a resource with the name "example" could look something like this:

 ```
 provider "aws" {